Why Ford CEO Alan Mulally Is A Good Choice To Run Microsoft (Despite His Lack Of High-Tech Chops)

 That sounds like exactly what Microsoft needs.
 Investors may agree.
 After Mulally's name was floated the stock was up 1.5% on a day when the broader markets fell.

 For years, Microsoft was known for brutal internal politics.
 Its groups worked in silos, and rarely collaborated.
 Ballmer just reorganized the company to kill those silos, and get the company working together.
-When Ballmer put together his reorganization plan, he consulted with Mulally
+When Ballmer put together his reorganization plan, he consulted with Mulally.

 More than a reorganization, Microsoft needs great products.